EricThomson/PySideSummer/README.md

 ####To Do:
-1. Chapter 13 [translation underway]
+1. Chapter 15 [translation underway]
-10. Chapter 14
-11. Chapter 15
 12. Chapter 16
 13. Chapter 17
 14. Chapter 18
 15. Chapter 19
 16. Figure out answer to question about @QtCore.Slot() decorator for slots.
 17. Add _usefulStuff.md_ to earlier chapters, and make sure formatting is decent, and consistent in all chapters, and remove extensive comments from the code itself.
+18. Make sure you are consistent in removal of 'super'...